built-on-openfin/workspace-starter/how-to/register-with-browser/README.md

 ![Initial browser with custom toolbar](./assets/Custom-Toolbar.gif)

 5. In `client/src/launchbar.ts` the `createSinglePageNoTabWindow` function is invoked on click of the "Launch Browser With No Tab" button.
+This example in addition to hiding the page tabs uses the `showFavicons` property to hide the view icons.

 ![Initial browser with no tab](./assets/Launch-Browser-No-Tab.gif)